cdaringe/parallel-ui-testing-with-docker/README.md

 - `npm test`
 - observe:
   - various docker containers get spun up for each test
-  - various tests destructive things to the database, that were the db shared, would break other tests
+  - each test meddle with the database. note that if db was shared, tests would break
   - docker containers are stopped and removed on test exit
   - browsers are launched in parallel
-    - browser tests wire each browser session to their own database
+    - browser tests also wire each browser session to their own databases
   - **one of the browser tests intenionally runs a little slowly** so you can open the browser and observe.
     - ideally, you'd run these headlessly, and perhaps wire in some hooks to take screenshots on fail